nicolasdespres/respect-rails/README.md

-= Respect plugin for Rails
+# Respect plugin for Rails

-Respect [FIXME:url] integration for Rails 3.x.
+[Respect](https://github.com/nicolasdespres/respect) integration for Rails 3.x.

-= Features
+# Features

-* Based on Respect [FIXME:url] to compactly specify your REST API.
+* Based on [Respect](https://github.com/nicolasdespres/respect) to compactly specify your REST API.
 * Controllers' helpers to automatically validates and sanitize incoming parameters.
 * A Rails engine to mount in your application to publish your public REST API documentation.
   * Your documentation will always be up to date with your application.